-As a basic, simple and computationally cheap method to assess word recognition errors with independence of reading-order, we advocate for a \emph{reformulated} version of the popular bag-of-words WER, which we refer to as bWER.
-In addition, we have introduced another reading-order independent WER, called hWER, which is based on a \emph{new}, \emph{regularized} version of the Hungarian Algorithm.
+In addition, we have introduced another reading-order independent WER, called hWER, which is based on a \emph{new}, \emph{regularised} version of the Hungarian Algorithm.
 Both bWER and hWER provide almost identical results, but hWER is much more computationally expensive.
-However, the proposed regularized Hungarian Algorithm underlying the hWER also produces word alignments which can be used to compute specific reading-order metrics such as the Normalized Spearman Footrule Distance (NSFD).
+However, the proposed regularised Hungarian Algorithm underlying the hWER also produces word alignments which can be used to compute specific reading-order metrics such as the Normalised Spearman Footrule Distance (NSFD).
 Moreover, if system and references transcripts are in the same reading order, these alignments very closely approach the traditional word-to-word sequential ``traces'' underlying the word edit distance assumed in the classical WER.

-The proposed methods are analyzed both formally and with the help of illustrative examples, as well as through a series of partially simulated experiments.
+The proposed methods are analysed both formally and with the help of illustrative examples, as well as through a series of partially simulated experiments.
 Finally we have applied state-of-the-art line detection and HTR methods to a good number of popular benchmark tasks and assessed the achieved end-to-end accuracy using the proposed metrics.

-An important conclusion from both simulated and real assessment experiments is that the bWER is ideal in practice to assess the performance of recognizing individual words, with full independence of how these words are ordered in the reference transcripts or in the HTR transcription hypotheses.
+An important conclusion from both simulated and real assessment experiments is that the bWER is ideal in practice to assess the performance of recognising individual words, with full independence of how these words are ordered in the reference transcripts or in the HTR transcription hypotheses.
 Moreover, empirical evidence also shows that bWER is almost identical to the classical WER in the classical, simplified HTR experimental setting where the same reading order for reference and system transcripts is (rather artificially) guaranteed.

 Another important conclusion is that the difference between WER and bWER ($\Delta\!\WER$) is a very good indicator of the amount of logical or reading-order mismatch between reference and system transcripts.
 Our experiments show that this difference graciously correlates, almost linearly, with the NSFD, which explicitly measures the reading-order mismatch.
 Thanks to this correlation, the NSFD (which is rather complex and requires alignments yield by the expensive Hungarian Algorithm) becomes largely unnecessary.
 So, both the individual word recognition accuracy \emph{and} the degree of logical or reading order mismatch between (page-level) transcripts, can be assessed using just the well-known WER and (the properly redefined version of) bWER.